 Related: 5 Things to Do About #MeToo

-What we each have to remember, men and women both, is that we can turn the tide in our own lives but refusing to attend Satan’s many schools.
+What we each have to remember, men and women both, is that we can turn the tide in our own lives by refusing to attend Satan’s many schools.
 We can stop believing the deception that our little bit of pleasure isn’t harming anyone, because it’s harming everyone, including ourselves and those we love the most.
 God didn’t create us to be degraded as objects or to be people-consuming monsters.
 He created us in His image, full of love, dignity, and respect.
-Anything outside of this needs to be seen for what it is, ran from, repented of, and spoken out against.
+Anything outside of this needs to be seen for what it is, repented of, and spoken out against.